BinaryToucan/Autotest_Swag_Lab/README.md

 # UI + API Automation Framework

-This is a hybrid automation framework for UI and API testing written in Java.
+This is a hybrid automation framework for UI and API testing written in Java + Kotlin.

 ## UI Testing
 UI tests are implemented for the **SauceDemo** (https://www.saucedemo.com) using: